-The mosaic in the foyer depicts Larnach's family crest and the modest name he gave to his stately home: the Camp.
-Larnach rose to a prominent position in the New Zealand government of the late 1800s, but in 1898, beset by a series of financial disasters and possible marital problems, he committed suicide in Parliament House.
-According to one version of the story, Larnach's third wife, whom he married at an advanced age, ran off with his youngest son.
+High on a hilltop with commanding views from its battlements, the grand baronial fantasy of William Larnach, an Australian-born businessman and politician, was a vast extravagance even in the free-spending days of the gold rush in the 1870s.
+Larnach imported an English craftsman to carve the ceilings, which took 12 years to complete.
+The solid marble bath, marble fireplaces, tiles, glass, and even much of the wood came from Europe.
+The mosaic in the foyer depicts Larnach's family crest and the modest name he gave to his stately home: The Camp.
+Larnach rose to a prominent position in the New Zealand government of the late 1800s, but in 1898, beset by a series of financial disasters and possible marital problems, he committed suicide in Parliament House—when, according to one version of the story, his third wife, whom he married at an advanced age, ran off with his youngest son.
 The 35 acres of grounds around the castle include lodging, a rain-forest garden with kauri, rimu, and totara